FabLabCEPT/2D-to-3D/README.md

 > For policies regarding assignments, please see the [Policies section below](#policies).

-There will be two types of assignments given out in this class.  **All are mandentory and due dates are strict to ensure proper credit is due.**
+There will be two types of assignments given out in this class.  **All are mandatory and due dates are strict to ensure proper credit is due.**

 #### Assignments